Undline/ForestFox/readme.md

 	2. Warning
 	3. Error

 - **Gallery** -> This element is to be used when you have a large set of images that you want to be shown.
-Images can be accompanied with descriptions with title and sub-title attributes
+Images can be accompanied with descriptions with title and sub-title attributes.

+- **Menu Bar** -> The menu bar element contains icon widgets as well as buttons, sliders, divider, drop down menus, tabs and page slides (pop ups that can take up an entire screen).
+There can only be one menu bar per application.

+- **Tool Bar** -> Has the same elements as a menu bar but there can be up to three (ideally one on the left, right and bottom) with the bottom one having a special widget for a status bar and the side tool bars having vertical tabs.

+- **Image Editor** -> This element type will have a canvas widget, Image widget, color picker and a tree widget (for selecting layers)

+- **Node Graph** -> This element creates a node graph whose purpose is meant to mocking up ideas and showing relationships between various items.
+This will be using the grid widget, along with the shape widget and the arrow widget.
+This should also have a color picker widget. *Note: We should use Obsidian's open file format for these graph nodes*

+- **Hero Section** -> This UI element is really being created for the web view, but could be useful in an application environment as a way to invite the user to use the product.
+Hero sections should include a call to action (button widget), may have a sub-action, may contain a image or icon as well as a header widget and a sub header widget that can only contain 256 characters.

+- **Card Section** -> This is another UI element that is really meant for web view.
+This element creates a custom section that contains three cards and has it's own background widget.

+- **Item Grid** -> This element is a collection of cards and should be used in places where users are expected to choose an item(s).
+This also comes with the cart widget that can keep track of items selected (if you are able to select more than one).